vivamoto/regression/README.md

 ## Contents
 `code.py`- Python code.
-`report.pdf` - The report describes the theoretical fundamentals, datasets, algorithm and result analysis.
+`Report` - The report describes the theoretical fundamentals, datasets, algorithm and result analysis.
+Contains the PDF and R Markdown files.
 `diabetes`: Dataset used to train the model.